stevemats/FlutterMusicPlayer/README.md

 # Flutter Music Player Application

-A music player app with state management built all from scratch with Flutter.
+A music player app with state management.

+Checkout [CodeMagic](https://flutterci.com/) incase you need to publish your app with latest changes.